unsignedmind/proshop/README.md

 };

 export interface ProductListStateModel extends State {
-	products: Maybe<Array<ProductDTO>>;
+	products: Array<ProductDTO>;
-	loading: Maybe<boolean>;
+	loading: boolean;
-	error: Maybe<string>;
+	error: string;
 }
 ```
 Each state has a name.
 The names are stored in an enum.
 All states are part of the App state.
-The attributes of a state can be also be null or undefined(via Maybe type).
-This is because payloads are defined for each state as `Partial<T>` and would not pass the type check because the payload contains only the attributes that have changed.

 ## Actions
 ### Generic action creator